Find out about some of the things we are doing to address the University's target to become zero carbon by 2040.

 Projects are assessed based upon five criteria, including their payback period and how much carbon they will save.

-Energy Coordinators help promote energy reduction in their school or unit.
+Sustainability Champions help promote energy reduction in their school or unit.
 The University is committed to reducing its energy consumption.
-Energy Coordinators help to drive energy efficiency locally within their units.
-Our Department supports each Energy Coordinator, providing them with materials and training so that they can better monitor energy usage in their areas and also so they can add to their skillset.
+Sustainability Champions help to drive energy efficiency locally within their units.
+Our Department supports each Sustainability Champion, providing them with materials and training so that they can better monitor energy usage in their areas and also so they can add to their skillset.

 Switch: energy engagement and communications

 Switch is the University's energy campaign.
-Largely disseminated by the Energy Coordinator network and Sustainability Awards teams, materials have been developed to help educate and enourage positive behaviour change for those who spend time in University buildings.
+Largely disseminated by the Sustainability Champions network and Sustainability Awards teams, materials have been developed to help educate and encourage positive behaviour change for those who spend time in University buildings.
 This helps contribute to the University's energy saving targets.

 We encourage and support sustainable travel behaviour amongst staff, students and visitors.
 We aim to reduce the carbon footprint of our vehicles by making environmental performance a high priority when replacing vehicles, and by encouraging fuel-efficient driving practices through training.